Small Business Tax Deductions Frederick MD Contractors and Landscapers Always Miss

 The Multiple Vehicle Strategy

 Most Frederick contractors claim mileage on their primary work truck but miss opportunities with additional vehicles.
-If you operate multiple vehicles for business purposes, each qualifies for deductions:
+If you operate multiple vehicles for business purposes, each qualifies for deductions: your primary work truck or van, a personal vehicle used for business purposes, equipment trailers (if separately registered), and company cars used by employees.

 Equipment Transportation Costs